xxoo/jsex/readme.md

 * By default ASCII control characters in string will be escaped as `\xff` alike(rather then `\uffff`).
 You can change this behavior by the 3rd param in `toJsex`.

 ## When should I use jsex?
-When you are using javascript and JSON is not good enough for you.
+When you are using javascript, and JSON is not good enough for you.